A note from George Maifair — current Editor for East of 8th

 I like all kinds of music.
 However, East of 8th is focused on indie rock, alternative, and indie pop.
 Occasionally coverage at music festivals will stretch outside of those boundaries if it’s something really special.
 If you want to submit Americana, alt-country, or bluegrass, please send it to East of 8th’s partner publication Mother Church Pew.

-SUSAN HUBBARD, Founder/Former Editor/Writer
+SUSAN HAMILTON, Founder/Former Editor/Writer

 Susan, a self-described life-long band nerd and strong advocate for proper grammar, began her musical adventures at age 9 at a piano keyboard.
 While her heart told her to pursue music as a career, she decided that the world needed at least one more scientist; Susan then headed to North Carolina State University, where she spent most of her time in the music department.
 After graduation, she spent almost a whole year setting accidental fires in a chemistry lab, and decided to seek her fortune as an attorney.
 After graduating with a law degree from Texas A&M University School of Law, she started her law practice in Tennessee.